 What’s your favourite colour?
 By the end of this article I think you’ll be fairly fond of red.
 That’s because, from a strong light source, it casts some magical youth-restoring sorcery on your skin.

-LEDs are the typical light source.
+LEDs are the typical light source, but you can also use lasers and cold lasers.
 They shine red and near-infrared light onto your skin.
 There’s no damage, pain or burning sensation.
 But the light must be of precise wavelengths or it won’t work.
 The light energy passes through the skin layers and into the deep tissues.
 It stimulates our cells, boosting growth and healing.
 Dermatology professionals use it to treat lines and wrinkles, acne, psoriasis, and sun damage.
 You can buy various home versions too, which work in the same way as professional systems.

 OK, I know.
 It sounds a bit far-fetched.
 I was sceptical too.
 Until I experienced first-hand the glow-giving effects on my 40-something year old skin.
 Then, I had to know more.